Small or Dwarf Flowering Shrubs With Pictures For Easy Identification

 Shrub roses include many cultivars with various flower colors and shapes

-Shrub roses are low-growing bushy plants that add beautiful colors and aromas to a summer landscape.
+Shrub roses are low-growing, bushy plants that add beautiful colors and aromas to a summer landscape.
 Many varieties of shrub roses grow between 1 and 4 ft.
-(0.3 – 1.2 m) tall and have a compact growth, ideal for small gardens.
-The showy rosette flowers contrast with dark green glossy foliage.
+(0.3 – 1.2 m) tall and have compact growth, making them ideal for small gardens.
+The showy rosette flowers contrast with dark green, glossy foliage.

 The colorful, fragrant flowers typically have double blooms with ruffled petals in shades of white, peach, yellow, pink, red, and purple.
 In addition, the beautiful rose flowers have a long blooming season, from late spring until fall.